bobaoskit/bobaos.pub/README.md

 # bobaos.pub

-Hello again, friend.
+Hello, friend.

-It's been a long time since bobaos hasn't updated.
-So, it isn't updated this time.
-The last version still is old stable 2.0.9.

-This module is a update for bdsd.sock.
+This module is an update for bdsd.sock.

 ## Improvements: